 Emergency Residence Project began in 1985 after the closing of two earlier shelters.
 The first shelters had demonstrated both a need for a shelter, and for more support.
 The shelter began in what had been a single family home Ames and primarily served single men, mostly transients.
 Over the years the shelter expanded to include a shelter for single women, couples, and families.
 This was due to the fast growing need for shelter for families, a trend that continues today.
 In 1999 Emergency Residence Project started a transitional housing program for families.

 Vic Moss served as the has been the shelter’s director from 1987 until his retirement.
-Carrie Dunnwald stepped in as the Executive Director in August 2016.
+Carrie Moser became the Executive Director in August 2016.

 Emergency Residence Project offers three programs: